 The NCTE Executive Committee reaffirmed this guideline in November 2012.

-This statement was revised April 2009 to adhere to NCTE’s Policy on Involvement of People of Color.
+This statement was originally developed in 1981, revised April 2009 to adhere to NCTE’s Policy on Involvement of People of Color, and revised again in September 2018.

 The Right to Read and the Teacher of English